Masteroppgave-ottr/OTTR-updates/README.md

 <instances> ; <changes> ; <solution> ; <tag> ; <time>
 ```

-- N.B.: The first split need to have the label "start"
-- N.B.: The last  split need to have the label "end"

 Recording a split:
 ```java
 timer.newSplit("label", "solutionName", <instances>, <changes>)
 ```

+- N.B.: The first split needs to have the label "start"
+- N.B.: The last  split needs to have the label "end"

+## Structure
+### APP.java
+  - parse command-line arguments
+  - start the correct function from the `Controller` class
+### Controller.java
+  - initialize necessary objects
+  - run one or multiple solutions
+  - validate the graphs
+### Diff.java
+  - read unix diff from std:in
+  - parse the diff to `update-string` and `delete-string`
+### FusekiInterface.java
+  - query the triplestore
+### Logger.java
+  - Custom log class printing
+  - LOGTAG
+### OttrInterface.java
+  - Expand instances from string or file
+### Timer.java
+  - Create timestamps with meta information and save to file
+###  Plotter.py
+   -  reads the timer file and creates plots
+### Solutions
+  - Rebuild.java
+    - the baseline naive solution
+  - SImpleUpdate.java
+  - BlankNode.java